Bauter/SequelizedBurger/README.md

 ```

+## Testing Locally

+-If you plan to test locally (which you should!) follow these simple steps:

+1. Open "terminal" in your app folder (right click on 'server.js').
+2. Run commands:
+    `$node server.js`
+3. If everything is set up right you and no errors are logged in terminal after running the command you should now be able to navigate to your local server.
+In your web browser type in "localhost:8000/".
+4. Before you should be your locally hosted application.

 ## Closing notes

 -If you choose to create your own JS script file and/or CSS file, please remember to include the required code in 'server.js' (see note section in server.js).